trey/blank/README.md

 $ git commit -m "Starting point based on Trey's Blank Slate."
 ```

+You might also consider customizing the `bootstrap` script in the `script/` folder.
+It's only relevant for getting your project set up the first time.

 ---

 Note: `src/index.html` is mostly [HTML5 Boilerplate](http://html5boilerplate.com/) with stuff stripped out. `/css/scss/normalize.scss` is from [normalize.css](http://necolas.github.io/normalize.css/).